byjg/automate/README.md

 lsb_release --all
 ```

-Note that the first line is nice to have the comment '#RECIPE' at the very first line.
-This will be showed when listing all
+Note that the line started with "#RECIPE" is a comment of your recipe.
-recipes.

 Each script also have five pre-defined variable:
 * $ID: The server ID is the position of the server in the IPs file.